joshuak08/digital-twin/django/README.md

 ---

-Don't push your env to Github.
-You want to [freeze](https://docs.python.org/3/tutorial/venv.html#managing-packages-with-pip) your dependencies to requirements.txt and push that.
+Don't push your virtual environment to Github. \
+You want to [freeze](https://docs.python.org/3/tutorial/venv.html#managing-packages-with-pip) your dependencies to a requirements.txt and push that.

-**TODO**

-- Deploy to some host
-- Write some tests
-- Configure database to store component attributes
-- Interface with the Django backend
-- CI/CD
+You can do this by running

+`python -m pip freeze > requirements.txt`